StasKoval/ssh-system-monitor/README.md

 A node.js application capable of monitoring multiple linux servers over ssh e.g. memory, cpu usage, swap usage, disk space.
 Information is collected into an [nedb](https://github.com/louischatriot/nedb) instance and ssh pooling is used for efficiency.
 It can be ran from any host, but is only capable of monitoring linux systems.

-NOTE: This app has been adapted from the [clarity](https://github.com/mtford90/clarity) codebase for demonstration purposes.